SophieHubert/Recommended-Reading/README.md

-The software used to analyse the data and answer the queries are:
+The software used for this project:
  - Jupyter notebook
  - Tableau

 To manage the project I have been using Kanban Project Board

 01. **Data Cleaning**